'Ancient Apocalypse' Netflix series unfounded, experts say – DW – 12/08/2022

 Archaeologists call series a conspiracy theory

-But there's a problem: According to scientists, the show's thesis is, to quote one commentator, "bunk".
-Other critics call it an eight-part conspiracy theory set to dramatic music with a whole lot of viewers.
+But there's a problem: According to scientists, the show's thesis is, to quote one commentator, "bunk."
+Other critics call it an eight-part conspiracy theory set to dramatic music.

-In late November, the Society of American Archaeologists sent an open letter to Netflix executives, urging the platform to replace the show's "docuseries" classification with "science fiction".
-The group also urged Netflix to add disclaimers labeling the show's content "unfounded".
+In late November, the Society for American Archaeology (SAA) sent an open letter to Netflix executives, urging the platform to replace the show's "docuseries" classification with "science fiction."
+The group also urged Netflix to add disclaimers labeling the show's content "unfounded."

-Flint Dibble, an archeologist at Cardiff University in the UK, told DW he was "annoyed, surprised and dismayed" when he watched the show, prompting him to write a long Twitter thread debunking it.
+Flint Dibble, an archaeologist at Cardiff University in the UK, told DW he was "annoyed, surprised and dismayed" when he watched the show, prompting him to write a long Twitter thread debunking it.

-He says the show's producer Graham Hancock, a British journalist with a degree in sociology, was appealing to "conspiracy theory crowds by attacking a sort of mainstream archeology, as he puts it."
+He says the show's producer, Graham Hancock, a British journalist with a degree in sociology, was appealing to "conspiracy theory crowds by attacking a sort of mainstream archaeology, as he puts it."

-In fact, throughout the series, Hancock clearly shows a contempt of what he calls "mainstream archeologists", whom he says are unwilling to engage in his theory, or worse, are hiding key evidence from the wider public.
+In fact, throughout the series, Hancock clearly shows a contempt of what he calls "mainstream archaeologists," who he says are unwilling to engage with his theory, or worse, are hiding key evidence from the wider public.

 "None of them show any evidence of some sort of advanced global connectivity or something like that," he says.